How to Write a Science Blog: Step-by-Step Science Blogging Guide

 Photo by Damian Zaleski on Unsplash

 Some may worry that following a process may reduce creativity.
 I think it enhances creativity.
 Using a process frees up your brain to focus on only the step right in front of you.
-Instead of tracking your lose ends, you can devote all of your mental energy to originality and clarity.
+Instead of tracking lose ends, you can devote all of your mental energy to originality and clarity.

 1. Research – Preparing to Write a Science Blog